AceYonca/QuasarLab/README.md

 # QuasarLab

-QuasarLab is a Windows WPF lab tool for testing Quasar-compatible servers in a controlled environment.
+QuasarLab is a Windows WPF lab tool for testing Quasar-RAT servers in a controlled environment.

 It helps you check if a target test server is online, connect one or more lab clients, monitor connection status, inspect packet traffic, and review message logs.